Victor Heringer

-Victor Doblas Heringer (March 27, 1988 – March 7, 2018) was a Brazilian Prêmio Jabuti-winning novelist, translator, chronicler and poet, famous for his novels Glória (2012) and O Amor dos Homens Avulsos (2016).
+Victor Doblas Heringer (March 27, 1988 – March 7, 2018) was a Brazilian Prêmio Jabuti-winning novelist, translator, cronista and poet, famous for his novels Glória (2012) and O Amor dos Homens Avulsos (2016).

 Biography

 Victor Doblas Heringer was born on March 27, 1988, to a family of German descent in Rio de Janeiro, in the bairro (neighborhood) of São Cristóvão, but was raised in Nova Friburgo.
-Graduated in Literature from the Federal University of Rio de Janeiro, before publishing his first books he worked at the Instituto Moreira Salles and at the Fundação Casa de Rui Barbosa after obtaining a scholarship for the latter.
+Graduated in Literature from the Federal University of Rio de Janeiro, before publishing his first books he worked at the Moreira Salles Institute and at the Fundação Casa de Rui Barbosa after obtaining a scholarship for the latter.
 Between 2014 and 2017 he had a weekly column in the magazine Pessoa, and also periodically wrote for the Pernambuco-based magazine Continente, among many others.

-Heringer's debut work, the poetry anthology Automatógrafo, was released through 7Letras in 2011.
-The following year, he published the critically acclaimed novel Glória, about a "plastic artist searching for an impossible woman", for which he received the prestigious Prêmio Jabuti in 2013.
-Heringer's second novel, O Amor dos Homens Avulsos, came out in 2016 through Companhia das Letras, and tells the story "of two boys who fall in love with each other, but have their passion interrupted by a tragedy"; it was nominated for the Prêmio Rio de Literatura, the São Paulo Prize for Literature and the Prêmio Oceanos.
-He claims that the fictional neighborhood in which the novel takes place was inspired by the real-life neighborhood of Del Castilho in Rio de Janeiro, where he used to visit his grandmother when he was a kid.
+Heringer published his debut novel, Cidade Impossível, through Editora Multifoco in 2009, which was followed by 2011's poetry collection Automatógrafo.
+In 2012, his critically acclaimed second novel Glória, about a "plastic artist searching for an impossible woman", came out, for which he was awarded the prestigious Prêmio Jabuti the following year.
+Heringer's third novel, O Amor dos Homens Avulsos, was released in 2016 through Companhia das Letras, and tells the story "of two boys who fall in love with each other, but have their passion interrupted by a tragedy"; it was nominated for the Prêmio Rio de Literatura, the São Paulo Prize for Literature and the Prêmio Oceanos.
+He claims that the fictional carioca neighborhood of Queím, in which the novel takes place, was inspired by the real-life neighborhood of Del Castilho, where he used to visit his grandmother when he was a kid, as well as by his childhood memories of Rio's North Zone as a whole.